jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 :red:`RED`: make it fail
 =================================================================================

-I add a test for the next :ref:`method<functions>`
+I add a test for the `setdefault method`_

 .. code-block:: python
-  :lineno-start: 174
+  :lineno-start: 175
   :emphasize-lines: 3-5

           self.assertEqual(a_dictionary, {'key1': 'value1'})